Channelside

 AFFORDABLE + EQUITABLE COMMERCIAL OPPORTUNITIES

-• Hire a third-party planning and leasing team to provide an executable strategy around diversity, equity and inclusion for the Proponent’s retail program that facilitates tenancies and partnerships with minority/women-owned business enterprises MWBE
+• Hire a third-party planning and leasing team to provide an executable strategy around diversity, equity and inclusion for the Proponent’s retail program that facilitates tenancies and partnerships with minority/women-owned business enterprises MWBE.

 WATERSHEET ACTIVATION